Maclean-D/voiceflow-slack/README.md

 [![Run on Repl.it](https://replit.com/badge/github/Maclean-D/voiceflow-slack)](https://replit.com/new/github/Maclean-D/voiceflow-slack)

 2. Click `Import from  GitHub
+3. A `Configure Repl` window should have opened, scroll down and click `Confirm and Close`

 ### Setup the Replit secrets

 > Set new Secrets with the following info